 Spokane police and a few departments in Oregon have tried the simulation, but now researchers said they wanted to take on larger departments.
 They recently partnered with the Cleveland Police Department in Ohio.
 James said they are looking for some concrete data on whether this type of training simulation will affect an officer’s behavior and decision-making.

 "There really hasn't been any connection between training and behavior change on the street,” James said.

 To make that connection James and her colleagues will use a $750,000 grant from the U.S. Department of Justice.
 James said they plan to randomly assign 400 CPD patrol officers to one of four groups.
 One group will do classroom training in implicit bias while another group will be trained using the CBT Sim simulator.
 A third group will be trained using both methods and a fourth group will not receive any additional training.

 "It is a really rigorous evaluation of the training.
 We have put out the simulation based training.
-We have speculated that it is very effective, but of course we don't know that for sure, because there has never been any really rigorous evaluation connecting implicit bias training to officer’s behavior on the street,” said James.
+We have speculated that it is very effective, but of course we don't know that for sure because there has never been any really rigorous evaluation connecting implicit bias training to officers' behavior on the street,” said James.
 "It's critically important.
-Most people would have recognized I believe that implicit bias training is probably a good idea and has value for officers."
+Most people would have recognized, I believe, that implicit bias training is probably a good idea and has value for officers."

 James said she connected with the Ohio Peace Officer Training Commission when they began searching for police departments to participate in the study.
 She said they were looking for a large department with a diverse group of officers in a diverse community.
-James also mentioned the CPD was one of the first departments they heard from that expressed interest in the study.
+James also mentioned the CPD was one of the first departments that expressed interest in the study.